rahulcharvekar/shared-lib/README.md

 ## Enabling the audit utility

 The auto-configuration is **opt-in**.
-It activates only when the `audit.enabled=true` property is set in the consuming application.
+It activates only when the `shared-lib.audit.enabled=true` property is set in the consuming application.
 When enabled, the library uses the primary datasource configured in your service for audit persistence.

 ```yaml
 spring: